-As you can see by the table to the left, our system had no violations.
+As you can see by the table, our system bad no violations.
 We have learned through our monitoring and testing that some constituents have been detected.
 The EPA has determined that your water IS SAFE at these levels.
 We are pleased to report that our drinking water is safe and meets federal and state requirements.
 This report shows our water quality and what it means.